 So, Why Are Pubes Different?

 Let’s get to the question that is really burning deep within you.
 Why are pubes so weird?
 What makes them tick?
 Scientists study a lot of things, but it turns out that this essential question isn’t that high on the list of things doctors study.
 There is no definitive answer as to why pubes are pubic.
 That said, there are some experts with some compelling ideas.
 We curated some of the most likely and some of the most fun theories we could find.

 There are urologists who theorize that curly pubic hair is better at trapping pheromones.

 Think about it.
 In a time before clothing, human beings were more primitive and instinctual.
 Mating probably had a lot more to do with nonverbal communication and things like pheromones.
 A healthy waft would signal that a person is physiologically ready to mate, and a tight patch of curly pubes could help broadcast the signal.

 Now, don’t take this as dating advice.
 Biological origins have nothing to do with modern society.
 No one is recommending you build up a solid funk before you hit the clubs.

 On a completely different note, there are scientists who think that the coarseness of pubic hair serves a biological function.
-The idea is that coarse hair creates a durable, fluffy layer that helps reduce friction during sex.
+The idea is that coarse hair creates a durable, fluffy layer that helps reduce friction during intercourse.

 Whether or not this has affected you personally, it’s easy to imagine how a little cushion might be nice.
 Then again, this might be an antiquated idea.
 Modern technology offers us a lot of alternatives to this particular natural solution.
 For those who aren’t reading behind the lines, invest in some lube.
 It’s better for everyone.